epfl-ada/ada-2024-project-theblockbusters/README.md

 - How do we measure success?
 Is box-office the only metric?
 Are different metrics correlated?
 - How the cast impact the success of a movie?
 Does the age the actors and directors impact the success of a movie?
 Does the gender of the cast and directors influence a movie's success?
 Is the diversity of a cast impactful?
 - Does the genre of a movie impact its performance?
 Is the most successful genre always the same?
 Or does it change over time?
 - Are there countries that produce more successful movies?
 Does it matter if we normalise over the number of films produced by each nation?
-How did this change overtime?
+How did this change over time?
 - How much does the movie budget impact its overall performance?
 How important is the production company?
 <br><br>